shinypb/feedfilterer/README.md

 out.
 Only want to see posts with images in them?
 Write a rule to filter everything else out.
 The sky's the limit.

+## Supported feed reading services

+Right now, FeedFilterer only supports FeedBin, but adding support for a new feed reading service is pretty straightforward (see **Extensibility**, below).
+Pull requests to add support for more services would be welcome.

 ## Installation
 ````
 $ npm install